youngdjn/focal-website/content/position/drone-pilot/index.md

 - Excellent organizational skills for planning, data management, and equipment management
 - Ability to maintain a positive attitude in physically harsh and/or demanding conditions

-## **Application due date**

-Application review will begin November 14, 2022, and will continue until the position is filled.

 ## **To apply**

 Send a cover letter, CV/resume, and contact information for three references (including name, organization, phone, email, and relationship to you) to Dr. Derek Young at djyoung@ucdavis.edu using the following subject line: Forest Ecology Drone Pilot 2023.
 Please combine all application materials into one PDF for submission.
+Application review will begin November 14, 2022, and will continue until the position is filled.

 <br>